 Welcoming foreign universities:

-Foreign providers will bring some investment to the higher education sector, particularly since the new law requires an investment of a minimum of $11 million – a kind of entry fee – but the total amount brought into India is unlikely to be very large.
-Global experience shows that most higher education institutions entering a foreign market are not prestigious universities but rather low-end institutions seeking market access and income.
-Top universities may well establish the collaborative arrangement with Indian peer institutions or study/research centers in India but are unlikely to build full-fledged branch campuses independently.
-There may be a few exceptions, such as the Georgia Institute of Technology, which is apparently thinking of a major investment in Hyderabad.
+Foreign providers will bring some investment to the higher education sector, particularly since the new law requires a minimum $11 million entry fee.
+Still, the total amount brought into India is unlikely to be very large.
+Global experience shows that most higher education institutions entering a foreign market are not prestigious universities but low-end institutions seeking market access and income.
+Top universities may establish collaborative arrangements with Indian peer institutions or study/research centers in India but are unlikely to build full-fledged branch campuses independently.
+There may be a few exceptions, such as the Georgia Institute of Technology considering a major investment in Hyderabad.

 Indian education is a joint responsibility of the Central and State governments – and many States have differing approaches to higher education generally and to foreign involvement in particular.
 Some, such as Andhra Pradesh and Karnataka, have been quite interested.
 The Other States, such as West Bengal, with its communist government, may be more skeptical.
 And a few, such as Chhattisgarh, have been known to sell university status access to the highest bidders.